 A Little Tisbert Family History

 We purchased the Farm in 1992 from Fred Trask and the American Farmland Trust.
-It was originally called “Sugar Bush Farm”, but the 90 acres of maple sugar trees were separated from the main farm and sold to our neighbors before our purchase.
+It was originally called “Sugar Bush Farm”, but the 90 acres of maple sugar trees were separated from the main farm and sold to our neighbors before our purchase, hence the need for a name change.

 We began by milking 90 head of registered Holsteins, but falling milk prices forced us to sell the cows and find work off the farm.
 Working two or three jobs each, we played our own version of Survivor while trying to keep a family of six our first priority.
 Family medical problems compounded the struggle.
 Worst of all, a rare tumor initially robbed our 16-year-old son Jay of speech, sight and movement for months, and he remains in a wheelchair today.
 But we persevered.
 When Jay’s communication ability returned, as he went to college to study horticulture with Mom at his side.

 Our interest in organic farming started when we were offered a large quantity of chemicals to eradicate some serious weeds.
-We knew our water table and these harsh chemicals would eventually meet, so we declined the offer.
+We knew our water table and these harsh chemicals would eventually meet, so we declined the offer and ventured into the world of organic farming.

 Anne’s small scale business supplying vegetables to local restaurants rapidly expanded.
 The kids’ Organic Pumpkin Patch opened the door to our first wholesale shipment.

 Hard work turns dreams into reality and Valley Dream Farm is our proof!